kentlouisetonino/hw-blinking-LED/README.md

 <br />

-> - A blinking LED Arduino UNO R3 project using AVR LibC and C language.
+> - A blinking LED project using Uno R3, AVR LibC and C language.

 <br />
 <br />